 Many readers will proclaim that this simply isn’t the case, that this is some sort of godly endeavor to determine whether or not a woman sinned, but read it again.
 This is precisely what happens with chemically induced abortions – the uterus swells and contracts and expells all of the tissue lining it, including the zygote.
-The first abortionists were actually Hebrew priests.
+The first recorded abortionists were actually Hebrew priests and the abortions were ordained by the Hebrew god.

 Homosexuality and Marriage